Igoras6534/Titanic-ML-Project/README.md

 # Titanic - Machine Learning Project 🚢
 This project aims to predict passenger survival on the Titanic using **machine learning models** and **feature engineering techniques**.
 The dataset is sourced from the [Kaggle Titanic Competition](https://www.kaggle.com/c/titanic).
-Through exploratory data analysis (EDA), feature engineering, and model optimization, we achieved a **Kaggle leaderboard score of 0.78947**.
+Through exploratory data analysis (EDA), feature engineering, and model optimization, achieved a **Kaggle leaderboard score of 0.78947**.

 ---